canonical/charmed-5g/docs/how-to/deploy_sdcore_gnbsim.md

-# Deploy ONF gNB Simulator
+# Deploy SD-Core gNB Simulator

-This guide covers how to install and configure the ONF gNB Simulator.
+This guide covers how to install and configure the SD-Core gNB Simulator.

 ## Requirements